intermezzio/weffe/help.md

     video that you want sent to the webcam; if no video is selected, use the input video stream

 -w filename
-    watermark image to overlay on top of a video stream
+    watermark image to overlay on top of a video streami

+-t text
+    top text for meme-ifying a video stream; must also have bottom text

+-b text
+    bottom text for meme-ifying a video stream; must also have top text

+-f text (default 'Arial')
+    font for meme-ified text